TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Privacy Policy

+Last Updated: August 18, 2016

 This Privacy Policy ("Privacy Policy") is designed to help you understand how Wayfair LLC and its affiliated brands, including Wayfair.com, Joss &.
 Main, DwellStudio, AllModern, Birch Lane and Wayfair Supply ( "Wayfair", "we" or "us" ) collects and processes the information that you share when you use this and any of our websites (together, the "Site") and our mobile application (the "App," and together with the Site, the "Service").

 Before submitting information to the Service, please review this Privacy Policy carefully.
 By using or accessing the Service, you accept the practices described in this Privacy Policy.
 If you prefer that we not collect and process information about you, please do not provide it to us and do not access the Service.

-We do not knowingly collect any Personal Information from children under 13.
-Where any such information is inadvertently collected, we will delete the information as soon as possible.
+We do not knowingly collect any Personal Information from children under 13 without prior verifiable parental consent.
+If Wayfair learns that a child under the age of 13 has submitted Personal Information (defined below) online without parental consent, we will take all reasonable measures to delete the information as soon as possible and to not use such information for any purpose, except where necessary to protect the safety of the child or others as required or allowed by law.
 If you believe a child under 13 has provided us with Personal Information, please contact us here.

 Information We Collect

-We collect the information that you share with us, including:
+We collect the following information, including:

-*   **Personal Information:** "Personal Information" is information that can personally identify you, such as your name, email address and telephone number.
+*   **Personal Information You Share With Us:** "Personal Information" is information that can personally identify you, such as your name, email address and telephone number.
 We maintain one or more databases to store your Personal Information and may retain it as reasonably required to serve you and operate the Service.
 Personal Information that we collect depends on how you use the Service.
 Providing your Personal Information to us is your choice.
 If you choose not to provide us with certain Personal Information, you may not be able to take advantage of certain features of the Service. and
-*   **General Information:** When you visit the Service, we may collect various categories of general non-personal information ("General Information").
-General Information includes browser information, operating system information, device information, TCP-IP address and the date, time, length of stay and specific pages accessed during your visits to the Service.
+*   **Information We Collect Automatically:** When you visit the Service, we may automatically collect identifier and other technical information, such as your browser information, operating system information, device information, TCP-IP address and the date, time, length of stay and specific pages accessed during your visits to the Service (“Online Information”).

 Registering for the Service